 Prolonged lockdown and social distancing worldwide have made it seem like life will never get back to normal even after the crisis is over.
 The safest thing to do right now is preparing for the “new normal.”

 The world of business has been the hardest hit during this coronavirus pandemic.
 Many people are working from home, some companies have closed down, supply chains have been catastrophically disrupted, and a significant number of working citizens have lost their source of livelihood.
 Experts predict that about 30% of all businesses globally, across all sectors, are unlikely to survive this pandemic.
 Some of the contributing factors to this unfortunate reality include changing consumer behavior, new business trends, and increased cost of doing

 With that in mind, what will the future of business look like after COVID-19?

 The coronavirus has brought forth widespread, honest conversations about working conditions within organizations.
 Corporate leaders have been engaging their workers at every stage of their corporate response to the coronavirus challenge, and this new strategic initiative might not end even after COVID-19 is gone.
 Business is running purely on trust and commitment right now.

 Senior management is struggling to guarantee employee safety.
 Because that is a near impossibility, they are banking on employee commitment to keep reporting to work even when doing so puts them and their families at risk.
-Employers, on the other hand, are forced to trust their junior staff with responsibilities they wouldn’t have, were it not for the pandemic.
-People are working from home with minimal supervision or guidance, and they are still getting the required results.
+On the other hand, employers are forced to trust their junior staff with responsibilities they wouldn’t have, were it not for the pandemic.
+People work from home with minimal supervision or guidance, and they are still getting the required results.

 In a nutshell, both employers and employees have a chance to develop a trust-based culture for the future.
 Employers of remote workers will need to liaise with International PEO providers in making this trust-based culture stick because employment will not be the same as we know it now after this pandemic.